-This post is now outdated, and will not stop recieving updates.
+This post is now outdated, and will stop recieving updates.
 Apologies!

 Click here for our latest coaster reviews, trip reports, theme park news, and more!